civol/HDLRuby/README.md

 sig.to_bit <= _b01010011
 ```

 The type casts change both the type and the value and are used to adjust the width of the types.
-They can only be applied to vectors of `bit`, `signed`, or `unsinged` and can only increase the bit width (bit width can be truncated using the selection operator, please refer to the next section).
+They can only be applied to vectors of `bit`, `signed`, or `unsigned` and can only increase the bit width (bit width can be truncated using the selection operator, please refer to the next section).
-These operators comprise the bit width conversions: `ljust`, `rjust`, `zext` and `sext`.
+These operators comprise the bit width conversions: `ljust`, `rjust`, `zext`, and `sext`.

 More precisely, the bit width conversions operate as follows: